InEngine-NET/InEngine.NET/docs-src/queuing.md

 ### Redis

 Redis is suitable for production use.
-InEngine.NET utilizes Redis' durable queue features which mean messages will not be lost if InEngine.NET unexpectedly fails.
+InEngine.NET utilizes Redis' durable queue features which means messages will not be lost if InEngine.NET unexpectedly fails.

 Redis can be installed on Ubuntu with this command: